openconnectivity/Sample-Raspberry-Pi-Code/One Page Complete Setup Instructions.md

 1. Initialize SD card
 2. Install Raspian Stretch lite or desktop https://www.raspberrypi.org/downloads/raspbian/
 3. Copy empty ssh to root directory on SD card (will enable ssh on boot).
 Empty ssh file is in this repository.
 4. (optional) For Wi-Fi, copy wpa_supplicant.conf to root directory on SD card (will automatically log in to Wi-Fi on boot).
-Sample wpa-supplicant.conf file is in this repository.
+Sample wpa_supplicant.conf file is in this repository.
 5. Insert the SD card into the Raspberry Pi and connect power.
 It should boot and connect to the network (either Ethernet or Wi-Fi).
 6. Create SSH connection to Raspberry Pi.
 (Use Connect to Server… menu on Mac)
     1. If you get the message that it can’t connect due to security, edit ~/.ssh/known_hosts (on the Mac) and delete the line associated with the IP address causing trouble.
 Or, you can use this command: